microsoft/call-center-ai/README.md

 - [x] Customizable prompts
 - [x] Disengaging from a human agent when needed
 - [x] Filter out inappropriate content from the LLM, like profanity or concurrence company names
-- [x] Fine understanding of the customer request with GPT-4 Turbo
+- [x] Fine understanding of the customer request with GPT-4o and GPT 4o-mini
 - [x] Follow a specific data schema for the claim
 - [x] Has access to a documentation database (few-shot training / RAG)
 - [x] Help the user to find the information needed to complete the claim